DBraun/DAC-JAX/README.md

 model, variables = dac_jax.load_model(model_type="44khz")

-# if you want to use pretrained 32 kHz EnCodec
+# If you want to use pretrained 32 kHz EnCodec from Meta's MusicGen, use this:
 # model, variables = dac_jax.load_encodec_model()

 @jax.jit
 def encode_to_codes(x: jnp.ndarray):